 Some people ask how long it takes to pressure can meat.
 Because meat is a low acid food, it takes close to the longest for it to process compared to other foods, so you can count on it taking up to 1 1/2 hours to process in the pressure canner.

 Fill the pressure canner with 2-3 inches of water and place the jars in the pressure canner, and then secure the lid on the canner.

-Process the prepared jars in pressure canner at 10 pounds pressure for 70 minutes for pints or 90 minutes for quarts.
+When the canner reaches 10 pounds of pressure, process the jars in at 10 pounds pressure for 75 minutes for pints or 90 minutes for quarts.
 When timer goes off turn off the heat on the stove.